kluchey/OMG/pages/MTH1W___4___2 Inequalities.md

   Today we will learn to describe inequalities using our knowledge of Linear Relations to further model interesting objects on graphs.
   #+END_CAUTION
 - ## Preparing for EQAO #.v-self-border
 	- Here is a question posed on an #EQAO practice test.
 What do you understand about it?
-What do not notice that is *familiar*?
+What do you notice that is *familiar*?
 What do you notice that is *not familiar*?
 		- Which inequality corresponds to this graph? #.v-border-children logseq.order-list-type:: number
 		  ![image.png](../assets/image_1748372403293_0.png){:height 364, :width 382}